leoDPNunes/Delivery/README.md

 ## The Report

 The reports are scheduled to run each hour from the moment the application starts.
 I did this to not generate reports every time on the deployed version of the application.
-However, you can alter the frequency of reports locally by changing the @time variable value.
+However, you can alter the frequency of reports locally by changing the @time variable value in the file report_runner.ex at Delivery.Orders.ReportRunner.
 Time is measured in milliseconds.

 ## Learn more